aws-samples/amazon-qldb-dmv-sample-python/README.md

 See [Accessing Amazon QLDB](https://docs.aws.amazon.com/qldb/latest/developerguide/accessing.html) for information on connecting to AWS.

+See [Setting Region](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) page for more information on using the AWS SDK for Python.
+You will need to set a region before running the sample code.

 ### Required Python versions

 DMV Sample App v1.x requires Python 3.4 or later.